SUPPLIER APPROVAL Administration

 The Directory will also describe the reason for loss of certification, allowing an informed policy decision to be made.

-If you would like more information about supplier approval best practise or audit document access via the Directory, please contact the BRC Directory Team via email@example.com
+If you would like more information about supplier approval best practice or audit document access via the Directory, please contact the BRCGS Directory Team via email@example.com